Comprehensive Guide to Chinese Coins: History, Types, Values

 We can officially speak of the first Chinese coins only from the end of the 12th century B.C.
 It was in this period that, under the Zhou dynasty, the first ancestral forms of Chinese currency began to spread.

-In particular, these abandoned the shell shape and began to be represented as objects and tools of mass consumption.
+In particular, these coins abandoned the shell shape and adopted forms representing objects and tools of mass consumption.
 It was not uncommon at that time in fact to pay with coins in the shape of shovel, spade or knife on which began to appear even the first engravings.

-They were also called “spade coin” or “knife coin” because of their shapes.
+People also called them “spade coins” or “knife coins” because of their shapes.

 Chinese Coins - cash - pala chan